 Justified criticism of religions

-The religions criticised by people like Dawkins make human almost a supernatural being (although science often does it, too).
+The religions criticised by people like Dawkins make humans almost supernatural beings (although science often does it, too).
 However, the original idea of religions emphasising personal spirituality was to be something else entirely: one had to try to be a part of nature, even though this feeling was unknown and a bit scary to man.
 The religions could not tell the reason for this, it was only said to be the reason for expulsion from paradise or, more generally, past sins and evil deeds, but, in science, it has not even been asked.
-Early forms of religions were also not any mass movements from the beginning.
+Early forms of religion were also not any mass movements from the beginning.
 The essence of religions includes privacy and personality and, after all, salvation was everyone’s own business.
 When religions become massive scale state religion they also become political, whatever their ethical message.
 Their core remains hidden in the fog of politics and intrigue.

-However, Dawkins is right in that religious movements take advantage of people’s despair and powerlessness (often including illness) to support and empower themselves.
+However, Dawkins is right in that religious movements to take advantage of people’s despair and powerlessness (often including illness) to support and empower themselves.
 It is clear that such activities fragile the foundation on which religions have been built.
 Many such features are based on misunderstandings — or ignorance, so to speak.
 Sometimes even children can be amused by the nonsense of religions.
 And such features are easy to attack.

 Spirituality, for example, has virtually nothing to do with non-human reality — religion only concerns human experiences and feelings even when they refer to supernatural realities.
 Religions also have nothing to do with children (hence children are called the “innocent” ones).
-I don’t think children’s religious teaching is even necessary, because they finally can’t understand what it is all about (not even adults do!).
+I don’t think children’s religious teaching is even necessary because they finally can’t understand what it is all about (not even adults do!).
 If something should be said, then one could tell why adults believe as they believe.
 The inclusion of children in religious activities only makes spirituality even more incomprehensible.

-We humans also differ from each other in the need for religions.
+We humans also differ from each other in the need for religion.
 Some reflect on “reality” throughout their lives and still feel unwilling to commit to any spirituality, while for others the connection to “something greater” is the most important thing they know.
 To understand religious thinking one should have the ability to read “between the lines”.
 Excessive love of logic only leads to fundamentalism.
 Cultural differences between people should not lead to ethical conclusions, as Dawkins does.
-It makes sense to say that even if Dawkins is partly right, blind faith in scientific methods can also produce stupid conclusions.people liki
+It makes sense to say that even if Dawkins is partly right, blind faith in scientific methods can also produce stupid conclusions.